The deadline to register for this program is November 1st!

 Absolutely!
 We ask that if you do come with a friend, you and your friend(s) maintain openness to meeting new people and sharing this special experience with the entire group.

 Experience a once and a lifetime natural phenomenon: the northern lights!
-Travelers will take advantage of TFT’s years of experience and providing unique insider access to make teens true travelers, not just tourists.
+Travelers will take advantage of TFT’s years of experience on the Iceland Northern Lights Winter Break trip by providing unique insider access to make teens true travelers, not just tourists.

 What is included?